hananabilabd/Java-Carmeter-GPS-Project/README.md

 2. Copy [gps.bat](https://github.com/hananabilabd/Java-Carmeter-GPS-Project/blob/master/gps.bat) to (ADB Folder) then create a shortcut of this gps.bat to desktop to be accessed easily.

 ### Finally
- 1.Install [JDK 8 x86 version](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) as there are problem inversion x64 of  rxtx library
+1. Install [JDK 8 x86 version](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) as there are problem inversion x64 of  rxtx library
 2. Open netbeans.conf in C:\Program Files\NetBeans 8.2\etc
-3. Change the following line netbeans_jdkhome="put you jdk x86 here"
+3. Change the following line `netbeans_jdkhome="put you jdk x86 here"`
 4. Open netbeans and run Carmeter.java

 here is the description of each term of the speed ,, assume that the speed is this: